Acknowledgments and info about this site

 If you are a former Honeysuckle worker, or if you have information, photos, stories, grafitti, maps, etc. that you would like to share, I would be delighted to hear from you.
 (See Contact below.)

-I have larger versions of many of the photos that are on the site feel free to ask.
+I have larger versions of many of the photos on the web site feel free to ask.

 About me

-After working in exploration Geology (on Earth!) for a while, I turned to study theology at Moore College in Sydney and was ordained into the Christian ministry in 1986.
-Im currently privileged to be the Minister at an Anglican church in Western Sydney.
+After working in exploration Geology (terrestrial only!) for a while, I turned to study Theology at Moore College in Sydney and was ordained into the Christian ministry in 1986.

 Id love to hear from you.
 My contact details are